giulianopz/lfcs/practice-questions/tasks/l/solution.md

-Create a user account with username ​sysadmin​ with thefollowing attributes:
+Create a user account with username ​sysadmin​ with the following attributes:
 1. Use a password of ​science​.
 2. This user's home directory is defined as ​/sysadmin/​:
 ```